-RMC provides services in terms of preparation of the documentation for obtaining FIRC from recipient bank, KYC from remitter bank, filing advance reporting, allotment of shares, certification from Company Secretary, valuation of shares by chartered accountant and filing the FCGPR on behalf of the clients.
+RMC provides services in terms of preparation of the documentation for obtaining FIRC from recipient bank, KYC which is given by AD bank but prepared on the basis of SWIFT code sent by the remitter bank, allotment of shares, certification from Company Secretary, valuation of shares by chartered accountant and filing the FCGPR on behalf of the clients.

 An annual return on Foreign Liabilities and Assets (FLA) is required to be submitted directly by all the Indian companies which have received FDI and / or made FDI abroad (i.e. overseas investment) in the previous year(s) including the current year to the Reserve Bank of India, by July 15th of every year.

 RMC provides services in terms of preparation and filing of annual return on Foreign Liabilities and Assets (FLA) with the RBI.